 Expand the Shared Folders branch from the left pane.

 Right-click the folder and select the Stop Sharing option.

 Click the Yes button.

-Once you complete the steps, the folder will no longer be accessible by anyone in the network.
+After you complete the steps, the folder will no longer be accessible by anyone in the network.

-How to stop sharing a network folder using Command Prompt
+Stop sharing network folder from Command Prompt

-Search for Command Prompt, right-click the top result and select the Run as administrator option.
+Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to see all the shared folders on your computer and press Enter:

 Type the following command to stop sharing a specific folder and press Enter:

 In the command, make sure to change ShareOne for the name of the folder that you’re sharing.
 (This isn’t the “Resource” name.)